 Seminar participants, including conveners, will not be allowed to submit a paper in a regular panel session.
 However, they may take on one additional role in the conference independent of their role in a seminar – as moderator or commentator on another session or as a participant in a roundtable.

 Although the GSA does accept proposals from conveners who have directed a seminar during the past two consecutive years, the GSA’s Seminar Committee gives preference to newcomers and thus encourages the rotation of seminar conveners in similarly-themed seminars.
 We further recommend that conveners contact the coordinators of the Interdisciplinary Network Committee, Professors Heather Mathews (firstname.lastname@example.org) and Jonathan Skolnik (email@example.com), to connect with GSA Networks close to their topic.

 Seminar conveners will have the opportunity to propose a cluster of pieces representing the work of the seminar for publication in Konturen, a peer-reviewed, online, open-access journal of international and interdisciplinary German Studies.
 Please note: although the portal for applications for publication in Konturen will only open after the conference is over, conveners may address their interest in this project in their seminar description.

 To access the OpenWater system to submit your proposal, use the same username and password as you use to log into your GSA profile at https://thegsa.org/members/profile.
 If your password needs to be reset, please contact Ms. Ursula Sykes (firstname.lastname@example.org) at Johns Hopkins University Press.
 If technical questions or problems arise with the submission interface itself, please contact the GSA Operations Director, Dr. Benita Blessing (email@example.com).

-Please get in touch with any of the Seminar Committee members if you have any questions about the seminars or proposal process.
+Please get in touch with any of us if you have any questions about the seminars or proposal process.
 Thank you for your support of the GSA’s seminar program!